ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 The FOTA client must recognize this condition and correct it by returning to the appropriate location in the firmware binary being transferred  (as indicated by the expected fragment ID sent by the FOTA target) and resume transmission from there.

 If the FOTA client misses a `SYNC_LOST` notification, the FOTA target will issue another `SYNC_LOST` notification upon reception of the next (out of sync) packet written to the BSC.
 A possible edge case in this scenario is if the FOTA client finishes writing the firmware binary without successfully receiving a `SYNC_LOST` notification.
-To catch this error, the FOTA client should read the FOTA Status Characteristic before attempting to issue a `FOTA Commit` command, and correct the out-of-sync condition as described earlier.

 If the FOTA client attempts to issue a `FOTA Commit` command while the FOTA target is in an out-of-sync state, the FOTA target will respond with the ATT error code `AUTH_CALLBACK_REPLY_ATTERR_OUT_OF_SYNC` and issue another `SYNC_LOST` notification on the FOTA Status Characteristic.